Best Cooling Mattress for Hot Sleepers

 Warranties, Sleep Trials, and Returns

-Beyond mattress materials and construction, you need to keep an eye out for company policies regarding returns, sleep trials, and warranties, as well as white glove delivery or exchanges if they offer those.
+Beyond mattress materials and construction, you need to keep an eye out for company policies regarding returns, sleep trials, and warranties, as well as white glove delivery if they offer that.

 If during your sleep trial, you realize the bed isn’t right for you, you can contact the company about getting a refund.
 Most companies won’t ask for you to physically ship the mattress back to them— rather, they will arrange for it to be picked up and you will use your donation or return receipt to get the refund.

 We expect warranties with most of our products these days, and mattresses are no exception.
 A mattress is a pretty big investment and a warranty gives some peace of mind.
 What’s covered in the warranty varies, but most will accept claims for the following defects: